AlexDowney/BOLT_IV_ETCM_TestBench/README.md

         - Front Wheel Speed (RPM, 3 Digits, 0 - 459)
         - Back Wheel Speed (RPM, 3 Digits, 0 - 459)
-        - Front Wheel Suspension (cm, 3 Digits, 0 - 150)
+        - Front Wheel Suspension (cm, 3 Digits, 0 - 150) -> This only goes up to 3V
-        - Back Wheel Suspension (cm, 3 Digits, 0 - 150)
+        - Back Wheel Suspension (cm, 3 Digits, 0 - 150) -> This only goes up to 3V
         - Front Brake Switch 1 (1 or 0)
         - Back Brake Switch 2 (1 or 0)
         - Profile Switch 1 (1 or 0)